IceWizard7/terminal-widgets/PYPI-README.md

 > **Naming schemes are described [here](
 > https://github.com/IceWizard7/terminal-widgets/blob/main/docs/widget_guide.md#33-adding-widgets-to-your-layout).** \
-> You can create an infinite amount of widgets, the file names `custom.yaml` and `custom_widget.py` are just examples.
+> You can create an infinite number of widgets, the file names `custom.yaml` and `custom_widget.py` are just examples.

 #### 3.1 Define Configuration (`.yaml`)